 We are a specialty finance company focused on lending to middle-market companies.
-We were incorporated under the laws of the State of Delaware on February 5, 2015 and on January 30, 2020, we changed our state of incorporation from the State of Delaware to the State of Maryland.
+We are incorporated under the laws of the State of Maryland.
 We were listed and began trading on the NASDAQ stock exchange on February 3, 2020.
 We have elected to be treated as a business development company ("BDC") under the Investment Company Act of 1940 ("1940 Act").
 In addition, we have elected to be treated for U.S. federal income tax purposes as a regulated investment company (a "RIC") under Subchapter M of the Internal Revenue Code of 1986 (the "Code").
 As such, we are required to comply with various regulatory requirements, such as the requirement to invest at least 70% of our assets in "qualifying assets," source of income limitations, asset diversification requirements, and the requirement to distribute annually at least 90% of our taxable income and tax-exempt interest.